Enabling Exchange Scheduling in single-use VMRs

 When the add-in is activated, it obtains a TOK:- security tag from the user's Microsoft Exchange server.
 This TOK:- is then passed to the Management Node when it is asked to allocate an alias for the VMR.
 If the TOK:- is valid, the Management Node will generate the alias and return a PXPS:- ID to the Conferencing Node.
 The PXPS:- ID is passed back to the add-in and inserted into the body of the meeting request.

-In normal circumstances, end users will not see the TOK:- tag because the request to generate a VMR alias will be actioned immediately by the Management Node.
+In normal circumstances, end users will not see the TOK:- tag because the request to generate a VMR alias is actioned immediately by the Management Node.
 However, if the Management Node is offline at the time the request is sent, and therefore a VMR alias is not generated immediately, the TOK:- will be inserted into the body of the meeting request.
-When the Management Node comes back online, it will process the requests; for any with a valid TOK:- it will generate a VMR alias and PXPS:- ID and send an updated meeting request that includes these.
+When the Management Node comes back online, it will process the requests; for any with a valid TOK:- it generates a VMR alias and PXPS:- ID and sends an updated meeting request that includes these.

 Note that the TOK:- is only valid for a limited amount of time.
 If the Management Node processes the request after the TOK:- expires, it will be considered invalid.
 In such cases, the meeting organizer must create a new meeting request using the add-in.